Yelp/paasta/docs/source/index.rst

-.. service_deployment_tools documentation master file, created by sphinx-quickstart on Tue Aug  5 17:43:04 2014.
+.. paasta_tools documentation master file, created by sphinx-quickstart on Tue Aug  5 17:43:04 2014.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-service_deployment_tools: PaaSTA sauce
+paasta_tools: PaaSTA sauce
 ======================================

-service_deployment_tools is a Python library.
+paasta_tools is a Python library.
 It is the sauce that combines the individual strands of `PaaSTA <http://y/paasta>`_ -- Jenkins, Docker, Mesos, etc. -- into a cohesive, highly-available, distributed meal.